-UNESCO acts as an advocate for science, a platform for generating and sharing ideas and standard setting, and promotes dialogue between scientists and policy-makers.
+UNESCO acts as a platform for generating and sharing ideas and promotes dialogue between scientists and policy-makers.
 It catalyzes innovative initiatives in the field of international cooperation in science.

 Social and Human Sciences